210419-USF-BSN-Java/Employee-Reimbursement-System-Andrew-Davis/README.md

 - Apache Maven, Build Automation Tool and Package Manager
 - Apache Tomcat + Java Servlets, Server Environment
 - Java Database Connectivity, Database Interactivity API
+- PostgreSQL, Relational Database Management System
-- AWS RDS, Cloud Database
+- AWS RDS, Cloud Based Distributed Relational Database Service
 - JUnit, Unit Testing Framework
 - Log4j, Logging Utility

-## Notes
+## Notes and ToDo
 ### There is an upload receipt functionality that hasn't been implemented, which was considered a stretch goal.
+### There is currently an issue with accepting and denying requests
+### Sessions need to be implemented
+### Input validations need to be implemented